X-DIABLO-X/luminous/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under The Scaler School of Technology.

 ## 🌟 Support